This tutorial demonstrates how to add and group radio buttons in Excel.

 In Excel, you can add radio buttons (also called “option” buttons) to collect a user’s answer to a certain question.
 This is done through the Developer tab in the Ribbon.
-In case that you don’t have it, you can add the Developer tab by customizing the Ribbon.
-To add a radio button to the worksheet, follow these steps:
+If you don’t have it, you can add the Developer tab by customizing the Ribbon.

-1. In the Ribbon, go to Developer > Insert and choose Option Button under Form Controls.
+- In the Ribbon, go to Developer > Insert and choose the Option Button under Form Controls.

-2. Now the cursor turns into the cross, and you have to position and draw the option button box.
+- The cursor turns into a cross.
+Position and draw the option button box.

-As a result of this step, the option button is created.
+Step 2 creates the option button.
 By default, option buttons are named sequentially as Option Button 1, 2, etc. Also, the caption of the option button is the same as its name.

 Change the Option Button Text

-To change the text that appears next to the option button, you have to follow these steps.
+To change the text that appears next to the option button, follow these steps:

-1. Right-click the option button, and choose Edit Text.
+- Right-click the option button and choose Edit Text.